5/13/2024

 speaker

 Yeah, maybe I can just add just a couple of sentences over that.
-We're the few LIDAR companies that had a D sample ready for automotive deployment.
-And in that, from hardware to software is a complete suite that can be ported over with minor modifications for future projects.
-This elevates us into a very different position in terms of future RFQs and design wins.
-So it is a big deal really, giving the history we've worked on.
+We're the few LiDAR companies that had a D sample ready for automotive deployment.
+And in that, from hardware to software is a complete suite that can be port it over with minor modifications for future projects.
+And this elevates us into a very different position in terms of future RFQs and design wins.
+So it is a big deal, really, given the history we've worked on.
 There's really no wasted work there.

 speaker